paul-caron/curling/README.md

 Not thread-safe — avoid sharing curling::Request across threads.

 MIME is a distinct HTTP method type (not used with POST/PUT).

-Cookie persistence defaults to cookies.txt, but is configurable.

 ---